DanMad/responsive-image-generator/README.md

 # Responsive Image Generator

-A plugin to extend Adobe® Photoshop's _Generate Image Assets_ feature.
-If you'd like to learn more about this feature, read [this article](https://helpx.adobe.com/au/photoshop/using/generate-assets-layers.html).
+A plugin to extend Adobe® Photoshop's [Generate Image Assets](https://helpx.adobe.com/au/photoshop/using/generate-assets-layers.html) feature.

 Responsive Image Generator creates HTML snippets from the asset names in your Photoshop document, so that you don't have to.